Layoamona/Capstone-Project-Con-t/README.md

 ### SQL Queries
 ---
  - This is where we include some queries for analysis.To further analyze our data, we made use of SQL queries in order to understand the sales trend and top performing prodcut.
-Tracking total sales by product helps align strategies with consumer demand, also helps improve on marketing startegies..
+Tracking total sales by product helps align strategies with consumer demand, also helps improve on marketing startegies.
+The following queies helped to calculate the total revenue and product in our dataset.

    1. Total Sales by Product
       ``` SQL